smansoori87/study-notes/design-principles.md

 # Behavioral Design Patterns

 ## Strategy Pattern:
-- Keep the code changes from the code will remain same.
+- Keep the code changes away from the code will remain same.
 - Program through interfaces or abstract classes not through concrete implementations.
 - Use compositions over inheritance consume the behaviors or has a relationship over is-a relationship.